MatejSandor/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms
-Implementation of Popular Machine Learning Algorithms
+Implementation of Popular Machine Learning Algorithms.
+These algorithms were implementing using only in-built Python modules and NumPy.

 ## Usage